albar965/littlenavmap-manual/src/en/AIRSPACELOAD.rst

 deleted on exit.

 *Little Navmap* can use real center boundaries instead of the circular airspaces.
-First you have to enable one or both options in :ref:`map-display-online` under ``Online Center Boundary Lookup in User Airspaces``.
+First you have to enable one or both options in the options dialog on page :ref:`options-map-online` under
+``Online Center Boundary Lookup in User Airspaces``.
 These are enabled per default.